 Wetlands are surface waters of the State (defined at 20.6.4.7 NMAC) and may also be considered waters of the United States.
 The WQCC has not adopted water quality standards specific to wetlands, and SWQB does not currently assess wetlands against the existing water quality standards for the purposes of impairment listing and TMDL development.
 The New Mexico Wetlands Program has a long-term goal to develop standards for wetlands within the state.
 While assessment of wetlands against water quality standards has been very limited, some wetlands have been assessed using wetlands rapid assessment methods.
 Wetlands (including riverine wetlands, a term interchangeable with riparian areas) may be impaired by altered hydrology or habitat degradation.
 An example of a degraded wetland is one that has already been affected by a gully.
-The gully lowers the water table, thus reducing the area that supports wetland vegetation and other wetland area and may restore the wetland.
+The gully lowers the water table, thus reducing the area that supports wetland vegetation and other wetland values.
+Plugging the gully and directing sheet flow over the wetland protects the remaining wetland area and may restore the wetland.